megahall/sdn_sensor/README.md

 In addition to these, it is possible to perform matching with:
 * libpcap filter expressions,
 * CIDR blocks in IPv4 or IPv6,
-* DNS names or IPs inside DNS questions and answers.
+* DNS names or IP's inside DNS questions and answers.

 ## Coding Standards ##